ejmr/VortSercxilo/README.md

 You may provide multiple words to search for.
 Using the `--help` option will show the available command-line options.
-The most useful is `--match`, which accepts one of three values:
+The most useful is `--match`, which accepts the following values:

 1. `start`: Search for the given input only at the start of words and phrases.  *This is the default behavior.*